quicwg/base-drafts/draft-ietf-quic-transport.md

 in a PMTU probe SHOULD be sized to fit within the maximum datagram size to avoid the datagram being fragmented or dropped ({{?RFC8085}}).

-If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below the smallest allowed maximum datagram size of 1200 bytes, it MUST immediately cease sending QUIC packets, except for those in PMTU probes or those containing CONNECTION_CLOSE frames, on the affected path.
+If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses cannot support the smallest allowed maximum datagram size of 1200 bytes, it MUST immediately cease sending QUIC packets, except for those in PMTU probes or those containing CONNECTION_CLOSE frames, on the affected path.
 An endpoint MAY terminate the connection if an alternative path cannot be found.

 Each pair of local and remote addresses could have a different PMTU.
 QUIC implementations that implement any kind of PMTU discovery therefore SHOULD